PranayKr/Deep_Reinforcement_Learning_Projects/README.md

   2) Please change the name of the (*.pth) file where the model weights are getting saved during training to avoid overwriting of already existing pre-trained model weights existing currently with the same filename.

-  Deep Deterministic Policy Gradient Algorithm Training / Testing Details :
+  Deep Deterministic Policy Gradient Algorithm Training / Testing Details (Files Used) :
-  Files Used :

      For Training : Open the below mentioned Jupyter Notebook and execute all the cells

      Continuous_Control-Reacher_SingleAgent_DDPG_WorkingSoln.ipynb